run [--direct][--wait][--no-sync][--tier][--local] <file> [args…]

 "run" will copy all files in your project folder to the cloud, where it will execute the specified file with any arguments you have specified, unless you have specified the

---wait flag will run your script synchronously, that is, the command won’t return until your job finishes.
+--wait flag runs your script synchronously, that is, the command does not return until your job finishes.

 --direct flag lets you run a shell command directly on the Domino machines.

---no-sync flag will run the latest version of code on the server, without uploading any local changes on your computer.
+--no-sync flag runs the latest version of code on the server, without uploading any local changes on your computer.

 --tier flag lets you select a specific hardware tier to execute the specified file on.